Quickstart

 Production flag.

-const authToken = builder.addParameterFromConfiguration( "netlify-token", "NETLIFY_AUTH_TOKEN", { secret: true });
+const authToken = await builder.addParameterFromConfiguration( "netlify-token", "NETLIFY_AUTH_TOKEN", { secret: true });

 addNetlifyDeployPipeline, withNpmCommand, and withNpmRunCommand